status-im/translate.status.im/README.md

 ## Translation Guidelines

 - **Translation**
 All languages have a different word order and cutural background.
-We encourage you to translate all the words and sentences into your language in comparison with the actual DApp, website, and etc. Also, you need to be careful when using the online translators that Lokalise offers because [Status](https://dictionary.cambridge.org/dictionary/english/status) itself is an English word.
-There could be some incorrect translations on the online translators.
+Therefore, we encourage you to translate all the words and sentences into your language in comparison with the actual DApp, website, and etc. Also, you need to be careful when using the online translators that Lokalise offers.
+For example, [Status](https://dictionary.cambridge.org/dictionary/english/status) itself is an English word so there could be some incorrect translation if you don't look over it.

 - **Review**
 Each of the languages will be reviewed by a regional ambassadors or other open source communities.
 Do you want to be a reviewer?
 Contact us through email: translate@status.im